Finance is the universal language of business. Every business decision in every department has a financial component to it.

 With that being said, all methods are accurate and useful, so if your organization requires you to use a specific method, by all means, use it.

-This method provides an ROI answer in the form of months or years.
+The payback period method provides an ROI answer from a time perspective, in the form of months or years.

 The payback period calculation determines how long it will take to make enough money to offset the cost of the project or initiative.
 I find that this method works well with small, fast investment projects.
 Especially those that are saving money.